-- to prepare a new, blank disc for use.
-(If you try to use a disc that has not been formatted, an error message will be displayed.) - to erase the entire contents of a disc and bring it to a known, clean state.
+- To prepare a new, blank disc for use.
+(If you try to use a disc that has not been formatted, an error message will be displayed.) - To erase the entire contents of a disc and bring it to a known, clean state.

-Warning!: once a disc has been formatted, any data that was previously stored on it is permanently lost.
+Warning!: When a disc is formatted, any data that was previously stored on it is permanently lost.